The basics of file systems

-In addition to user's files, the file system also contains its own parameters (such as a block size), file descriptors (including file size, file location, its fragments, etc.), file names and directory hierarchy.
+In addition to the user's data, the file system also contains its own parameters (such as a block size), file descriptors (including its size, location, fragments, etc.), names and directory hierarchy.
 It may also store security information, extended attributes and other parameters.

-To comply with diverse users' requirements, such as storage performance, stability and reliability, plenty of file systems are developed to be able to serve different purposes more effectively.
+To comply with diverse users' requirements, such as storage performance, stability and reliability, plenty of FS types (or formats) are developed to be able to serve different purposes more effectively.

 File systems of Windows

 Microsoft Windows employs two major file systems: NTFS, the primary format most modern versions of this OS use by default, and FAT, which was inherited from old DOS and has exFAT as its later extension.
-The ReFS file system was also introduced by Microsoft as a new generation file system for server computers starting from Windows Server 2012.
-The HPFS file system developed by Microsoft together with IBM can be found only on extremely old machines running Windows NT up to 3.5.
+ReFS was also introduced by Microsoft as a new generation format for server computers starting from Windows Server 2012.
+HPFS developed by Microsoft together with IBM can be found only on extremely old machines running Windows NT up to 3.5.

-FAT (File Allocation Table) is one of the simplest file system types, which has been around since the 1980s.
-It consists of the file system descriptor sector (boot sector or superblock), the file system block allocation table (referred to as the File Allocation Table) and plain storage space for storing files and folders.
+FAT (File Allocation Table) is one of the simplest FS types, which has been around since the 1980s.
+It consists of the FS descriptor sector (boot sector or superblock), the block allocation table (referred to as the File Allocation Table) and plain storage space for storing data.
 Files in FAT are stored in directories.
-Each directory is an array of 32-byte records, each defining a file or extended attributes of a file (e.g. a long file name).
-A file record attributes the first block of a file.
+Each directory is an array of 32-byte records, each defining a file or its extended attributes (e.g. a long name).
+A record attributes the first block of a file.
 Any next block can be found through the block allocation table by using it as a linked list.

 The block allocation table contains an array of block descriptors.
-A zero value indicates that the block is not used and a non-zero one relates to the next block of a file or a special value for the file end.
+A zero value indicates that the block is not used, and a non-zero one relates to the next block of a file or a special value for its end.